Novotech Recognized as Top 10 CRO in CenterWatch Site Relationship Benchmarking Report

-SYDNEY, Feb.
-4, 2022 /PRNewswire/ -- Novotech, the leading Asia Pacific biotech specialist CRO, has been recognized as a top 10 CRO in the 2021 CenterWatch Global Site Relationship Benchmark Survey.
-Report available here
+SYDNEY, Feb 9, 2022 - (ACN Newswire) - Novotech, the leading Asia Pacific biotech specialist CRO, has been recognized as a top 10 CRO in the 2021 CenterWatch Global Site Relationship Benchmark Survey.

 CenterWatch, established in 1994, is a global benchmarking authority for the clinical trials sector.